 We have been looking at “the core” to tell us what we could and should assign at each certain grade level and thereby identify when a child has “fallen behind.”
 (Pause for a moment to absorb the words; catch the implications of the language.)
 This then is the new dogma, simple and unforgiving.

-The essence of the idea originated from how annoying it is for a teacher when you assume a skill will already be mastered by the grade level you were teaching, only to find many of the students have not.
-Only now we have not only held the student responsible, we have held their teacher responsible for what percentage of the students have “fallen behind.”
+The essence of the idea originated from how annoying it is for a teacher when you assume a skill will already be mastered, only to find many of the students have not.
+Only now we have not only held the student responsible, we have held their teacher responsible for the percentage of students that have “fallen behind.”

 We have asked teachers to become semi-robotic servants – at the expense of the honor and special talents of individual educators, who with the support of administration and colleagues can play unique roles in addressing quite varied learning difficulties and can create opportunities for learning utterly unimagined before, including providing the patience, guidance and encouragement to help individuals make progress or deal with their frustrations in a loving and accepting manner.